Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 W3C Markup Validator  / Jinja - `Success`
 > to validate Jinja code is to open up a webpage in your app, right click the page, click view source, and copy that code into the W3 HTML validator.
-(sidenote : validator claims 1 error line 132, "end p tag" but not the case)

 W3C CSS Validator - `Success`
 JShint - `Success`